samueljaelimlee-png/care-together-support/README.md

 > *"The biggest barrier to volunteer help is friction.
 Remove the login.
 Remove the form.
 Make it one tap."*

-Most volunteer platforms require account creation, approval workflows, and complicated scheduling.
-For spontaneous community care — especially in church networks and close-knit communities — **that friction kills momentum.**
+Most coordination tools require account creation, approval workflows, and complicated scheduling flows.
+For a church community responding to a crisis in real time, **that friction is the difference between care and a gap.**

-HealingHeart's design principle: **zero barrier to entry.** If someone wants to bring dinner on Thursday, they should be able to commit in under 30 seconds.
+HealingHeart's core design principles:
+- **Zero barrier to entry** — no login, no approval, no setup
+- **Visual clarity** — the calendar makes empty days impossible to miss
+- **Redundancy by design** — duplicate sign-ups are allowed; more coverage is always better
+- **One dashboard** — volunteer schedule and fundraising records in the same place

 ---